KhinThiriSoe/NearestClinics/README.md

  The app is for my M.C.Sc (Thesis) project of [University of Computer Studies, Mandalay, Myanmar](http://www.ucsm.edu.mm/).

 - can easily search clinics and doctors from the nearest location
-- can make directly a phone call to prefer clinic
+- can make direct phone call to clinics